ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - employee phone validation error.
 - update validation needs to be updated.
 - cursor grab and grabing
-- phone is not updateable in customer
 - Employee delete thinking needed .
-- drop product and return product date in datatable;
 - notification on update and delete .
 - non createable and non updateable page createLabe and updateLabel hide .
 - product create star in required .